web-deps/odom/docs/assets.md

 ### Introduction

-Assets are inserted into the DOM using target elements.
-Target elements are elements that are replaced by data or external assets.
-Target elements use special attributes to indicate what kind of asset or data is supposed to replace them.
+Assets are inserted into the DOM using target nodes.
+Target nodes are nodes that are replaced by data or external assets.
+Target nodes use special attributes to indicate what kind of asset or data is supposed to replace them.
 All assets are converted to DOM nodes before they are inserted into the DOM.

 ### Importing